Helium-He/Image-Steganography/README.md

 * https://www.geeksforgeeks.org/image-based-steganography-using-python/

 #### Feel free to Help and learn. (^_^)
-### Note: Best this software is best compatiable with .png images
+### Note: This software is best compatiable with .png images